Today In History

 Historical Events

-Duke Zhuang of Lu marched into Qi to install the exiled prince Gongzi Jiu, only to crash against Duke Huan's forces at Qianshi.
-This defeat cemented Duke Huan's control over Qi and launched his rise as the first recognized hegemon of the Spring and Autumn period.
+Duke Zhuang of Lu marched an army into the Duchy of Qi to install the exiled prince Gongzi Jiu on the throne, only to crash against Duke Huan's newly mustered forces at Qianshi in 685 BC.
+The defeat ended Lu's interference in Qi's succession dispute and cemented Duke Huan's control over one of the largest and wealthiest states of the Spring and Autumn period.
+Huan went on to become the era's first recognized hegemon, using Qi's military and economic power to dominate the feudal order for decades.

 King Louis the German and Charles the Bald split the Middle Frankish Kingdom at Meerssen, carving it into distinct eastern and western territories.
 This division solidified the geographic foundations of modern Germany and France while fracturing Carolingian unity for good.
 The treaty ended any hope of a unified empire, setting political boundaries that would shape European conflict for centuries.